neondatabase/website/content/docs/guides/manage-database-access.md

 To create a read-write role:

+1. Connect to your database from an client such as [psql](/docs/connect/query-with-psql-editor) or [pgAdmin](https://www.pgadmin.org/), or from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
+If you need help connecting, see [Connect from any client](/docs/connect/connect-from-any-app).

-1. Create a `read_write` role using the following statement.
+2. Create a `read_write` role using the following statement.
 Neon requires specifying a password when creating a role with SQL.
 Since this is a shared role used for privilege management, the `LOGIN` privilege is optional and not included.

     ```sql
     CREATE ROLE read_write PASSWORD '<password>';